Getting alcohol or drug addiction treatment help, that meets your needs near Roath can be challenging...but help *is* available.

 The first week consists of completing the physical detox and resting more than you usually do, and also taking your medication.

 Everyone is different, so the length of the detox initially will vary depending on the depth of dependency, how recent the dependency has taken hold, and amount of usage.

 After the first seven days in rehab you should expect the following…

-The clinical team will guide you through the therapeutic sessions when your detox has been completed.
+Once you have completed the detox, you’ll begin the therapeutic sessions with the help of the clinical team.
 The best way to proceed here may be group sessions or on an individual counselling basis, or both, as a means to unlock the reasons for your original addiction.

-In the last 7 days of rehab, here's what you can expect...
+In the last 7 days of a rehab clinic stay, here's what you can expect...

-These will help you move on from residential treatment back into life outside the clinic and at this stage you are able to look ahead to plan for the support you may need to prevent succumbing to the addictive triggers which may cause relapse.
+These will assist you as you move from residential care back into the outside world and at this stage you are able to look ahead to plan for the support you may need to prevent succumbing to the addictive triggers which may cause relapse.

 Who Is Rehab For?